dubhalley/Tube_Synth_How_to/README.md

 <img src='Pictures/ProtoB 0.2.jpg' width='400px'/>

-I thought that perhaps with a second support I would have more space to put the components.
+I thought that perhaps with a second support I would have enough space to place the components.

 Even with a lot of otimism i realized that there wouldn't be enough space to make a clean assembly,